Shady Records: 2005–2009: Development and Eminem Presents: The Re-Up

 Obie Trice released two albums on the label, before leaving Shady in 2008.

 2005 saw the release of 50 Cent's second release, The Massacre, which set a record as the sixth fastest selling album since Nielsen SoundScan started tracking albums in 1991, with 1.14 million albums sold in four days.
 The album was a commercial success, and was only 32,000 records away from being the best-selling album of the year.
-On "Piggy Bank", a song off the album, 50 Cent insulted several artists, including Jadakiss.
+The Massacre included the hit single, "Candy Shop," which debuted at number 1 on the Billboard Hot 100.
+As of 2025, the album has been certified sextuple platinum in America, with sales in America reaching six million copies.
+It has sold over nine million copies worldwide.
+On the album's song "Piggy Bank", a song off the album, 50 Cent insulted several artists, including Jadakiss.
 The feud between Jadakiss and 50 Cent indirectly led to DJ Green Lantern leaving Shady Records.
 A few months after the release of The Massacre, Jadakiss appeared on a street DVD, and had DJ Green Lantern on loudspeaker through his phone, without Green Lantern being aware of this.
 The DJ shared his thoughts on how to deal with the feud.
 When the DVD was released and Eminem found out about what happened, Green Lantern had to leave Shady Records and Shade 45, and his upcoming album, Armageddon, was no longer a Shady Records-related project.
 The Alchemist was signed on as the official tour DJ for Eminem on the 2005 Anger Management 3 Tour, replacing the recently ousted DJ Green Lantern.

 In August 2005, Eminem and the XXL magazine teamed up to release a special issue titled XXL Presents Shade 45, and was designed to give maximum exposure to Shade 45 as a radio station, and at the same time give maximum exposure to the Shady Records label as a whole, as well as the radio DJ's and G-Unit Records' artists.
 XXL executive publisher, Jonathan Rheingold, stated that typically magazines based around particular artists were not favorable, but "since Shade 45 is a truly authentic and uncensored rap radio channel, the marriage with the XXL brand made sense," before adding that it is what would interest rap fans.
 September 2005 also saw the signing of Bobby Creekwater to the label, making him the fifth artist and the second Atlanta-based rapper.